kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 While Held and Hou model provides a prediction on the geometry of Hadley cell (i.e., boundary and zonal wind), it also has some unrealistic features such as too weak meridional wind and vertical motion (homework assignment).

 ## Energy Flux Equator
+As indicated previously, the main ascending motion of Hadley is located in the summer hemisphere.